stal-ix/stal-ix.github.io/INSTALL.md

 # Installation
 <sup> The stal/IX on-disk installation guide </sup>

-> Prereq:<br>
+> Prerequisites:<br>
 > [IX.md](IX.md)<br>
 > [FS.md](FS.md)<br>

+**_Disclaimer:_**<br>
+*It is recommended that you have at least 100 GB of free storage space to bootstrap stal/IX.
+Expect this process to take 15 hours or more on some older and/or less powerful hardware, so be patient.*

 <!-- {% raw %} -->

-Load the machine from a bootable media, such as Ubuntu/Fedora/Nix livecd, and launch the terminal:
+Boot the machine from a bootable media, such as an Ubuntu/Fedora/NixOS live CD, and launch a terminal:

 ```shell
 sudo sh